orallarooo/orallarooo/README.md

 <p align="left">"I am a skilled web developer with a passion for creating innovative and user-friendly websites.
 With a strong background in front-end and I specialize in creating responsive and visually appealing websites that meet the needs of my clients.
 I am proficient in HTML, CSS, JavaScript, and JavaScript, HTML5/CSS3, Flex/Grid, Sass/Scss/Less, Tailwind Css, Git/Github, React.JS, Gulp and various web development frameworks.
 I am dedicated to staying up-to-date with the latest technologies and trends in the industry to deliver high-quality solutions that exceed expectations."</p>

- 🌍 I'm based in Nukus
+ 🌍 I'm based in Chimbay
  <br />
  ✉️ You can contact me at [https://t.me/kdirbaevoral](mailto:https://t.me/kdirbaevoral)
  <br />